cookiecutter/cookiecutter/docs/advanced/user_config.rst

 * cookiecutters_dir: Directory where your cookiecutters are cloned to when you use Cookiecutter with a repo argument.
-* replay_dir: Directory where Cookiecutter dumps context data to, which you can fetch later on when using the `replay feature`_.
+* replay_dir: Directory where Cookiecutter dumps context data to, which you can fetch later on when using the :ref:`replay feature <replay-feature>`.
 * abbreviations: A list of abbreviations for cookiecutters.
 Abbreviations can be simple aliases for a repo name, or can be used as a prefix, in the form `abbr:suffix`.
 Any suffix will be inserted into the expansion in place of